johnlindquist/file-forge/templates/main/_partials/_footer.md

 **Conclusion:**
-You've successfully implemented "{{TASK_DESCRIPTION}}" through a series of verified, incremental commits, following best practices for Git and collaborative development.
-Your changes, including comprehensive tests and a clear commit history, are now ready for review in a Pull Request.
-This structured approach significantly improves code quality and streamlines the review process.
+You have now completed the plan for "{{TASK_DESCRIPTION}}" by following a structured, step-by-step process with mandatory verification and commits.
+This approach ensures code quality, test coverage, and a clear history.